Actindo-AG/Documentation/Accounting/Operation/03_ManageOpenItems.md

 1. Enter a personal account number in the *Contra account* or in the *Account* field.
 Alternatively, click on a booking in the *Bookings* tab.
 The open items recorded in the corresponding account are displayed in the *Open items* tab.

-2. Select the *Normal open items view* or the *Show manually settled open items* radio button to filter the open items displayed as appropriate.
+2. Select the *Standard open items view* or the *Show manually settled open items* radio button to filter the open items displayed as appropriate.

 3. If necessary, you can clear open items manually.
 To do so, select the bookings to be settled by marking the ![checkbox](/Assets/Icons/Checkbox.png "[checkbox]") checkbox in the *M* column.
 The amount displayed in the *Amount* box on the right-hand side of the workspace equals 0,00.